benjaminburkhardt/ebay-kleinanzeigen/README.md

 Python 3.6+ and Docker (preferrably)

  ### Manual

-The bot can be run in webhook and polling modes.
-For webhook, bot has to be accessible over HTTPS from external Internet.
+- Install requirements
+- Get Telegram TOKEN
+- Run bot in screen so you can detach from it:
+-     screen -d -m python3 main.py --token <your token> --opt_minutes <minutes to refresh>

-Commands for running:
+Commands for running in docker:

     git pull
     docker-compose build